porsche-design-system/porsche-design-system/packages/components-js/src/components/form/select-wrapper/select-wrapper.code.md

 # Select

 The **Select Wrapper** component is a styling wrapper for the native HTML `<select>` form element.
+To improve accessibility on devices with touch support, it defaults to the native user interface behaviour.

 A `label` is a caption which informs the user what information a particular form field is asking for.
 The **Select Wrapper** component can be used with or without a label but it's recommended to keep the label visible for better accessibility whenever possible.
 When used without a label, it's best practice to provide a descriptive label text for screen readers.